 One of the more tragic parts of America’s westward expansion is the story of the Donner party and their fateful trip over the Sierras.
-Located in what is now the town of Truckee there is both a museum and an interpretive trial, known as the Donner Camp Trail, which gives you a glimpse into the historic journey
+Located in what is now the town of Truckee, there is both a museum and an interpretive trail (in different areas of Truckee), known as the Donner Camp Trail, which gives you a glimpse into the infamous journey.
+Here is all the information if you want to see it for yourself.

 - Half mile walking trail